Al-Fao

 Al-Fao was a project for a self-propelled artillery system designed for the former Iraqi Army by the Canadian weapons engineer Gerald Bull.
 It would have been one of the world's most powerful artillery pieces, with a 53-caliber, 210 mm gun firing 109-kilogram shells over a range of 57 km.
 The Al-Fao system was to weigh 44 tonnes, and its 550 hp engine was to give it a top speed of 90 km/h on roads, and 60-70 km/h cross-country.
 The Al-Fao's autoloader was to provide it with a rate of fire of four rounds a minute.

 A self-propelled howitzer using the same 155 mm gun as the South African G6, similar to the Al-Fao and named Majnoon, was also designed by Gerald Bull on an Iraqi order.

+Design

+Both the Al-Fao and Majnoon prototypes used a 6×6 chassis with a turret mounted atop the rear with a large rear door to replenish the vehicle ammunition supply, two doors on both sides for the crew, and two hydraulic rams to damp the recoil forces on the chassis.
+The Majnoon had a 155 mm gun fitted with a fume extractor and a three-slotted muzzle brake, while the Al-Fao was fitted with a 210 mm gun also fitted with a fume extractor but with a double baffle muzzle brake.
+A direct fire sight was fitted on the left side of the ordnance.

+The lower part of the hull had small hatches for the crew on either side, while the cab had a single hatch for the driver, who sat in front of the powerpack.
+Both designs had no shutters on the windshield, used a Mercedes-Benz diesel engine developing 540 hp coupled with a manual transmission, and a central tire pressure regulation system; Christopher F Foss noted that the prototypes lacked spades, which would provide a more stable firing platform if fitted.

+The Al-Fao and Majnoon could fire Extended range full bore (ERFB) and ERFB-base bleed (ERFB-BB) ammunition, which were already in use in Iraq with the 155 mm GHN-45 and the G5 howitzer.
+The 210 mm shell design was an enlarged version with a much larger high explosive payload.